 Like almost everything in our country, religion has become increasingly polarized.
-Conservative Christians can often be found in the right or far right wing, potentially using Christianity as justification for ignorance at best and insurrection at worst.
-Unfortunately, the belief in the threat of COVID-19 was heavily swayed by political parties.
-Places like Pennsylvania saw pandemic protests as early as last April.
+Conservative Christians can often be found in the right or far-right wing, potentially using Christianity justification for ignorance at best and insurrection at worst.
+Unfortunately, the belief in the coronavirus was heavily swayed by political parties.
+Places like Pennsylvania saw pandemic protests as early as April 2020.
 Protesters at the Capitol building in Harrisburg used the phrase "Jesus is my vaccine" on signs and wore old Tea Party (Don't Tread On Me) garb and flags.
-Protests like these were organized by right wing groups adding God into the mix.
+Protests like these were organized by right-wing groups adding God into the mix.

-Christian distrust in the scientific community and governmental authorities was not something new brought on by the pandemic; it is part of a vast history of associating physical sickness with spiritual strength.
+Christian distrust in the scientific community and governmental authorities was not something new brought on by the pandemic.
+It is part of a vast history of associating physical sickness with spiritual strength.
 This idea has been around for a millennium and first attacked Jewish people.
 When Christianity was a very young religion, Christians sought to separate themselves from Jews as much as possible, labeling them impure and refusing medical attention from Jewish doctors.
-We see the same attitude now when some members of the far right seek to separate themselves from all liberal ideas, including vaccination
+We see the